Iris1967/Heart-Disease-Prediction/README.md

 - **SVM**: Best balance between precision and recall.

 ### **Test Accuracy Higher Than Training Accuracy:**
-The SVM model exhibits a higher test accuracy (85%) compared to its training accuracy (82%), suggesting that it is not overfitting and generalizes well to unseen data.
+- The SVM model exhibits a higher test accuracy (85%) compared to its training accuracy (82%), suggesting that it is not overfitting and generalizes well to unseen data.

 ### **Precision-Recall Curves:**
-The SVM model demonstrated a strong balance between precision and recall, further supporting its selection as the best-performing model.
+-cThe SVM model demonstrated a strong balance between precision and recall, further supporting its selection as the best-performing model.